kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Human Oversight

-Humans retain authority.
+Humans retain authority
-Models advise.
+Models advise
 Decisions remain accountable

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.